Azure/azure-kusto-microhack1/README.md

   ![Screen capture 1](/assets/images/Challenge1-Task2-Pic3.png)

+---
 ##### Task 3: Write your first Kusto Query Language (KQL) query
   What is a Kusto query?
   Azure Data Explorer provides a web experience that enables you to connect to your Azure Data Explorer clusters and write and run Kusto Query Language queries.
-The web experience is available in the Azure portal and as a stand-alone web application, the Azure Data Explorer Web UI, that we will use later.
+The web experience is available in the Azure portal and as a stand-alone web application, the Azure Data Explorer Web UI, that we will use later.<br>
   A Kusto query is a read-only request to process data and return results.
 The request is stated in plain text that's easy to read.
-A Kusto query has one or more query statements and returns data in a tabular or graph format.
+A Kusto query has one or more query statements and returns data in a tabular or graph format.<br>
   In the next challenges, we'll ingest data to the cluster, and then learn the most important concepts in KQL and write interesting queries.
-In this task, you will write a few basic queries to get an understanding of the environment.
+In this task, you will write a few basic queries to get an understanding of the environment.<br>
   To start, go to the “Query” blade.
 In this example, you'll use the Azure Data Explorer web interface as a query editor (Kusto Query Language can also be used in Azure Monitor Logs, Azure Sentinel, and other services that are built on-top of Azure Data Explorer.)

   ![Screen capture 1](/assets/images/Challenge1-Task3-Pic1.png)

   We can see our cluster and the database that we created.
-To tun KQL queries, we must select the database that the query will run on (the scope).
+To run KQL queries, you must select the database that the query will run on (the scope). <br>
-To select the data base, just click on the database name.
+To select the data base, just click on the database name.<br>
 Now – you can write a simple KQL query: print ("hello world"), and hit the “Run” button.
 The query will be executed and its result can be seen in the result grid on the bottom of the page.

   ![Screen capture 1](/assets/images/Challenge1-Task3-Pic2.png)

-  You can also download [Kusto Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-explorer), the desktop client to run queries and benefit from some advanced features available in the client.
+  Windows users can also download [Kusto Explorer](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/tools/kusto-explorer), a desktop client to run queries and benefit from advanced features available in the client.

+---
 ##### Task 4: Enable Diagnostic logs
   Azure Monitor diagnostic logs provide monitoring data about the operation of Azure resources.
 ADX uses diagnostic logs for insights on ingestion, commands, queries, and tables usage.
 You can export operation logs to Azure Storage, Event Hub, or Log Analytics.
   Diagnostic logs are disabled by default.
 To enable diagnostic logs, go to your cluster page in the portal.
 Under Monitoring, select Diagnostic settings.